backdrop-contrib/samlauth/README.md

 /saml/login and /saml/logout can also be used for testing.)
 Then (save and) switch to the "SAML" tab.

+Testing SAML login is often a challenge to get right in one go.
+For those not familiar with SAML setup, it may be less confusing to test things in separate stages, so several configuration sections below document a specific action to take after configuring that one section.
+You're free to either go through those stages separately or configure everything at once / in a different order.

 ## Stage 1: SAML communication setup

-Testing SAML login is often a challenge to get right in one go.
-For those not familiar with SAML setup, it may be less confusing to test things in separate steps, so several configuration sections below document a specific action to take after configuring that one section.
-You're free to either take those steps separately or configure everything at once / in a different order.

 The main thing to do in this first stage is: make sure that the SP can talk to the IdP and vice versa.
 For this to happen, both sides will need to know data